s0up4200/ptparchiver-go/README.md

 # Define archive containers
 containers:
-  main:
+  qbit-container:
     size: 5T # Total storage allocation
-    maxStalled: 5 # Stop fetching new torrents when this many downloads are stalled
+    maxStalled: 5 # Stop fetching new torrents when this many downloads are stalled (qBittorrent only)
     category: ptp-archive # qBittorrent category
-    tags: # Optional qBittorrent tags
+    #tags: # Optional qBittorrent tags
-      - ptp
+    #  - ptp
-      - archive
+    #  - archive
     client: seedbox1 # Which qBittorrent client to use

+  watch-container:
+    size: 5T # Total storage allocation
+    watchDir: /path/to/watch/directory # Directory to save .torrent files to

 fetchSleep: 5 # Seconds between API requests, do not set lower than 5
 interval: 360 # Minutes between fetch attempts when running as a service (default: 6 hours)